IEA-Wind-Task-32/wind-lidar-ontology/README.md

 # To contribute
 The data in the glossary can only be changed by the repository maintainers.
 The glossary data is protected to ensure availability and avoid misuse or abuse.

+## NEW: Discussions
+Not familiar with GitHub?
+Don't know the difference between an issue and a hole in the ground?
+Jump in to the discussion at https://github.com/IEA-Wind-Task-32/wind-lidar-glossary/discussions/ instead, and we'll help.

+## Raise an issue
 GitHub issues are used to provide an open and auditable way for modifying the data in the repository
 - [Suggest a new definition](https://github.com/IEA-Wind-Task-32/wind-lidar-glossary/issues/new?assignees=&labels=&template=new-definition.md&title=%5BNew+definition%5D).
 - [Change a definition](https://github.com/IEA-Wind-Task-32/wind-lidar-glossary/issues/new?assignees=&labels=&template=change-definition.md&title=%5BChange+a+definition%5D).